coolsoftwaretyler/shaleen-title/contact.md

 For meeting requests, please only contact me through the [Cannabis Control Commission](https://mass-cannabis-control.com/contact/).

-Please note I am not permitted to accept honoraria
+Please note I am not permitted to accept honoraria.